eloicasamayor/myshop/README.md

 # myshop flutter app: learning to build flutter apps
 Shopping app made with Flutter.
 This was done following a great [Flutter course in Udemy](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)

-Here I have been writing down the concepts learned in the course.
+Here I have been writing down the concepts I learned in the course.

 ## Deployment
 You can see the web app deployed at [GitHub Pages](https://eloicasamayor.github.io/myshop/#/)